Hypha-Media-UK/entry-types-plugin/plugins/entry-level/README.md

 ### Entry not being auto-parented

 1. Check that the parent Entry Type has at least one entry created
-2. Verify the configuration in Settings → Plugins → Entry Types Defaults
+2. Verify the configuration in Settings → Plugins → Entry Level
 3. Ensure you're creating a new entry (editing existing entries won't trigger auto-parenting)

 ### Wrong parent being selected